Xá Lợi Pagoda raids: Xá Lợi

 The hub of Buddhist activism in Saigon was the Xá Lợi Pagoda.
-Built in the late 1950s, it was the largest Buddhist temple in the capital and was located in the city center.
-Many monks from outside Saigon — including prominent Buddhist leaders — had congregated at Xá Lợi since the dispute began and it was used as a venue for press conferences, media interviews, publication of pamphlets and to plan and organize mass demonstrations.
+It was the largest Buddhist temple in the capital, located in the city center, and built in the late 1950s.
+Many monks from outside Saigon—including prominent Buddhist leaders—had congregated at Xá Lợi since the dispute began and it was used as a venue for press conferences, media interviews, publication of pamphlets and to plan and organize mass demonstrations.
 At the time, Ngô Đình Nhu was known to favor an even harder line against the Buddhists.
 Nhu was the younger brother of President Diệm and his main confidant, and was regarded as the real power behind the Ngô family's rule.
-Nhu had made statements calling for the suppression of the protests through his English-language newspaper, the Times of Vietnam.
-There were persistent reports that Nhu was seeking to usurp power from his elder brother and to attack the Buddhists.
-Nick Turner of Reuters approached Nhu and interviewed him about these rumors.
-Nhu said that if the Buddhist crisis were not resolved, he would stage a coup, demolish Xá Lợi in two hours, and head a new anti-Buddhist government.
+There were persistent reports on Nhu seeking to usurp power from his elder brother and attack the Buddhists.
+When interviewed about this, Nhu said if the Buddhist crisis was not resolved, he would stage a coup and head a new anti-Buddhist government.
 The news was promptly published, which the American embassy largely disregarded, purportedly unconvinced as to Nhu's seriousness.